-Through this exciting blend of theatre and technology, children and families can create their own adventures.
+Through this exciting blend of theatre and technology, children and families created their own adventures.

 Khayaal were brilliant at helping us to develop ideas for a play-based event and rose to the challenge of creating a range of dynamic digital content.Dr Yinka Olusoga

-We want you and your family to have your own play adventure.
-We will send you a FREE maker kit with resources to support making and play.
+We wanted families to have their own play adventure and so we sent out FREE maker kits with resources to support making and play.

-The bits in the kit will help you to use things around your home, such as old cardboard or recycling to make costumes, props and models that you might want to include in your adventure.
+The bits in the kit helped them to use things around their homes, such as old cardboard or recycling to make costumes, props and models to include in their adventure.

 A Minecraft sword or a rocket to fly to the moon?
 A fancy light-up hat or a secret garden for your pet snail!
-It is your adventure, so you can do what you like.
-We will provide you with some videos to help you make some things that you might want to include in your adventure.
+It was their unique adventure and they could do what they liked.
+We also provided videos to guide them through the making process.

 - To read more on Dr Yinka Olusoga’s work, visit their staff page or follow her on Twitter @YinkaOlusoga